KivalEvan/BeatSaber-JSMap/README.md

 ## Features

 - **Zero-dependency:** No third-party module used in main with standard module being an exception.
-- **Latest Schema:** Supports both latest beatmap v2 and v3 including conversion.
+- **Latest Schema:** Supports all official schema including modded.
-  - Current schema version is v2.6.0 and v3.2.0 respectively.
+  - Current schema version is v1.5.0, v2.6.0 and v3.2.0.
-- **Wrapper Attribute:** Readable and cross-version class attribute for easy version transferring.
+- **Wrapper Attribute:** Readable and cross-version class attribute for seamless version transferring.
 - **Partial Creation:** Define beatmap object partially and let default fill the rest of fields.
 - **Mod Compatible:** Chroma, Cinema, Noodle Extensions, and Mapping Extensions is supported out of the box.